astropy/astropy/docs/units/quantity.rst

 Multiplication and Division
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Multiplication and division is supported between `Quantity` objects with
+Multiplication and division is supported between
-any units, and with numeric types.
-For these operations between objects
+:class:`~astropy.units.quantity.Quantity` objects with any units, and with
+numeric types.
+For these operations between objects with equivalent units, the
-with equivalent units, the **resulting object has composite units**
+**resulting object has composite units**

     >>> 1.1*u.m * 140.3*u.cm
     <Quantity 154.33 cm m>